 Moving on to the board, there are four factions and each own 2 super strong worker placement actions.
-Performing these moves you up their faction track which will allot you points the higher you go.
+Performing these moves you up their faction track which will give you points the higher you go.
 The rest of the spaces are some combination of diplomacy, trade or resource generation.
 But outside of the faction spaces, what we really care about is if these spaces will allow us into the conflict.

-This conflict happens after everyone has had a reveal turn.
+The conflict happens after everyone has had a reveal turn.
 Anyone who’s sent their brave cubes into the battle has a chance to win the juicy reward revealed at the start of the round.
 Giving you plenty of time to figure out if you want it (usually you do), and if so, how much you’re willing to sacrifice to get it.

 But it gets better.